Game Assets | Video Game Development | Autodesk

 How to buy

-Video game assets are the pieces of digital content that go into a game, including visual design and media files, animations (US Site), sounds and any other assets for game development.
+Video game assets are the pieces of digital content that go into a game, including visual design and media files, animations (US site), sounds and any other assets for game development (US site).

 Modern video games require a staggering amount of total game assets, which come in the form of animations; sounds; 2D illustrations and textures; and 3D models of characters, buildings, vehicles or any other objects.